Building

 The context menu of a TC provides a few useful commands that automate some of the steps mentioned above:

-• Run First builds the TC, and then attempts to launch the executable that is produced.
-The executable is launched in a non-debug mode by specifying the launch argument -URTS_DEBUG=quit.
-If you instead want to launch the executable for debugging it you can go to the Terminal and manually launch it from there without any extra arguments.
+.
+If you want to launch the executable in a different way, for example with different command-line arguments, you can go to the Terminal and manually launch it from there.
 Note that if your TC creates a library rather than an executable, then this command will still build the TC, but will then give an error message since there is no executable to run.

 Note

-For a more flexible way of launching a built executable, consider using a launch configuration.
+For a more flexible way of launching a built executable, either for running or debugging it, use a launch configuration.

 If you build a TC and at least one error exists in the TC itself, in prerequisites TCs or in any of the Art files that will be built, then a dialog will ask if you want to cancel the build (recommended) or proceed anyway (only do this if you are confident the errors are safe to ignore).